Stella Greenall

 Stella Margaret Greenall (8 October 1926 – 18 June 2008), born Stella Draycott, was an education activist and adviser to the United Kingdom government.
 Between 1952 and 1975 she worked at the National Union of Students of the United Kingdom (NUS) and during this time was instrumental in the creation of a universal system of grants for higher education students in Britain.

 Early life

 Born in Sheffield, and a pupil at High Storrs Grammar School for Girls, she attended St Hugh's College, Oxford.

 Work with NUS

 Greenall was first involved with NUS as a student in the 1940s.
-She was then employed as a member of staff in 1952, and in her tenure there developed the union's education and welfare campaigns, especially around student finance.
+She was later employed as a member of staff in 1952, and during her tenure she played a key role in developing the union's education and welfare campaigns, especially around student finance.
 She was known as a formidable negotiator, and this culminated in the introduction, in 1962, of mandatory grants for all higher education students in the UK, a system which was in large part unchanged until the introduction of tuition fees in 1998.